 The tuition fee for the first semester and, where applicable, the Overseas Student Health Cover is payable on acceptance of an offer of a place in the Study abroad program.

-The fee remains the same regardless of whether you enroll in 36 credit points (3 courses) or 48 credit points (4 courses) for the semester.
+The fee remains the same regardless of whether you enrol in 36 credit points (3 courses) or 48 credit points (4 courses) for the semester.

 As an International Student, it is a condition of your student visa that you have Overseas Student Health Cover (OSHC) for the entire duration of your stay in Australia.